clustermin/fastcron/src/content/docs/questions/cloudfront-duplicate-executions.md

 https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/RequestAndResponseBehaviorCustomOrigin.html#request-custom-request-timeout

 You can try one of these to prevent it:
-- Switch the HTTP method to POST (if your script supports it), then CloudFront returns with a 504 Gateway Timeout error, which you can ignore.
+- Switch the HTTP method to POST (if your script supports it), then CloudFront returns with a 504 Gateway Timeout error.
 - Reduce the execution time by splitting tasks/items into smaller chunks.
 - Increase the timeout limit in CloudFront to 60 seconds: https://docs.aws.amazon.com/AmazonCloudFront/latest/DeveloperGuide/distribution-web-values-specify.html#DownloadDistValuesOriginResponseTimeout